nofishy/filemaster_agent/README.md

-# FileMaster AI Agent
+# File Master Agent

-**FileMaster AI Agent** is an intelligent assistant designed to streamline file and folder management on your computer through natural language commands.
+**File Master Agent** is an intelligent assistant designed to streamline file and folder management on your computer through natural language commands.
 It leverages the power of the Goose AI framework and LangGraph Swarm to understand complex requests and execute them efficiently.

 ## Overview

 In today's digital world, managing a vast number of files and folders can be time-consuming and cumbersome.
-FileMaster AI Agent aims to simplify this by providing a conversational interface to your file system.
+File Master Agent aims to simplify this by providing a conversational interface to your file system.
 You can instruct the agent to perform a wide range of operations, from simple file creation and deletion to more complex tasks like organizing directories, searching for files based on content, and batch operations.

 ## Key Features